shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 #### Changing channels within the current zone

-Pressing the **Up** or **Down arrow** keys changes channel in current zone, and the channel number in the zone will be displayed beside the zone name.
+Pressing the **Up** or **Down arrow** keys changes the channel in the current zone, and the channel number in the zone will be displayed beside the zone name.

 #### Changing zones